Outgoing Programs of External Sponsors for Doctoral Researchers

 Target group:

-doctoral researchers and postdocs at KIT or University of Stuttgart
+Doctoral researchers and postdocs at KIT or University of Stuttgart

 The research topic must have a clear connection to the Innovation Campus “Future Mobility”.